virtualagc/virtualagc/yaShuttle/yaHAL-S-Development.md

 would instead mean to take the matrix inverse of `B`.
 However, the BNF simply omits this entirely:  There's not one reference to brackets in the entire language description.
 Nor are there any brackets used in SYNTHESI.
 So for now at least, the LBNF and the consequent compiler front-end cannot use this bracket syntax.
 In fact, the preprocessor currently removes it entirely, and simply converts `[A]` to `A`.
 This needs to be fixed at some point.

+# 2022-11-25

+At this point, all of the code samples from "Programming in HAL/S" have been transcribed and are in the source tree, except for a couple that were just too fragmentary.
+I know that there are problems with the preprocessor and compiler front-end, though, so now I want to work out the bugs in these areas by going through the samples one by one.
+I guess I'll keep a record of that here.

+## 021-SIMPLE.hal

+The only things the preprocessor needs to do here are to correctly mangle the name of the program ("SIMPLE" &rarr; "l_SIMPLE") and to correctly convert full-line comments from `C` in column 1 to `//`.
+Which it does.

+As far as the compiler front-end is concerned (i.e., the LBNF description of the language), I notice the following:

+* The `l_SIMPLE: PROGRAM;` is correctly parsed, but the LBNF labels associated with that don't allow us to easily tell what kind of block it is (i.e., program vs function vs procedure vs etc).
+Changed labeling to account for that.
+* In `DECLARE R SCALAR;`, the LBNF labels again didn't allow us to easily distinguish `INTEGER` vs `SCALAR` vs. etc.  Fixed that.

+The front-end compilation seems fine after those fixes.

+## 029-DATATYPES.hal

+Preprocess output seems perfect.

+Compiler front-end output:  Declarations look fine.  `S = V .
+V;` looks fine.  `S = V * V;` looks fine.  `V = M V;` looks fine.  `M = V V;` looks fine.  `M = M M;` looks fine.  `V = V S;` looks fine.

+I.e., all good.

+## 031-DECLARE3.hal

+Preprocessor fine.
+Compiler front-end:  `DECLARE COUNTER INTEGER;` looks fine.  `DECLARE VECTOR, POSITION, VELOCITY, TORQUE;` looks fine.  `DECLARE NEW_CO_ORDS MATRIX, SPEED SCALAR, N INTEGER, WIND_FORCE VECTOR;` looks fine.

+All good.

+## 032-INITIAL_AND_CONSTANT.hal

+It's pointless continually listing the lines that compiled correctly.
+From now on I'll just talk about stuff that did not compile correctly.

+All good.

+## 037-ROOTS.hal

+All good.

+## 039-CORNERS.hal

+All good.

+## 044-ORTHONORMAL.hal

+All good.

+## 046-XYZ_TO_POLAR.hal

+All good.

+## 047-ROWS.hal

+All good.

+## 052-TABLE.hal

+Preprocessor okay.

+Compiler front-end:  Okay, I think.

+## 053-PARALLAX.hal

+All good.

+## 071-DARTBOARD_APPROXIMATION.hal

+All good.

+## 072-EXAMPLE_2.hal

+All good.

+## 076-EXAMPLE_3.hal

+All good.

+## 080-EXAMPLE_4.hal and 080-EXAMPLE_4A.hal

+All good.

+## 085-FACTORIAL.hal

+Preprocessor:  Incorrectly, does macro replacements within strings; in this case, `'FACTORIAL=...'` &rarr; `'l_FACTORIAL=...'`.